MentalBlank/AlphaFable/README.md

 **These files are severely outdated (over 13 years old as of upload) and may require significant modifications to function correctly.**

+Flash-based browser games, including AlphaFable, are still playable in 2024 after installing the Ruffle Flash-Emulator plugin for your browser.

 **Most changelogs post May 4, 2011, have been lost due to various reasons.
 However, here is a summary of the changes:**
 - Majority of the code rewritten, optimized, and updated
 - Character transfer tool added for copying character and item information between the original game and the private server